Witney: Floods

 In July 2007 Witney saw its worst flooding in more than 50 years.
 Homes and businesses were evacuated and Bridge Street, a major road into the town and the only road across the Windrush, was closed.
 About 200 properties in central Witney were flooded, with areas around Bridge Street, Mill Street and West End the worst affected.
 The new and incomplete housing development Aquarius also suffered substantial flooding.
 In 2008 further flooding contributed to the death of a 17-year-old boy who drowned in a culvert.

 Climate

 Witney has a maritime climate type typical to the British Isles, with evenly spread rainfall, a narrow temperature range, and comparatively low sunshine totals.
 The nearest official weather station is Brize Norton, about 4 mi southwest of Witney.
 The absolute maximum recorded was 35.4c(95.7f) in August 1990, although in a typical year the warmest day should only reach 29.5c(85.1f) with an average of 14.6 days reporting a maximum temperature of 25.1c(77.2f) or above.
 The absolute minimum is −20.7c(−5.3f), recorded in January 1982.
 In a more typical year the annual minimum temperature should be −8.1c(17.4f), although a total of 47.1 nights should report an air frost.
 Rainfall averages slightly under 644mm per year with more than 1mm of rain falling on just under 115 days of the year.

 Media

+The town receives its television signals from the Oxford TV transmitter.

+In May 2010, WitneyTV was launched as a non-profit online broadcaster with a weekly show that features local news and upcoming events within West Oxfordshire for the benefit of the community.
+An archive of videos featuring local attractions, clubs, organisations and previous shows is also available.

+A small-scale music festival, Witney Music festival, is held annually on The Leys Recreation Ground.
+While mostly hosting smaller local artists and tribute bands, it has previously hosted acts such as EMF, The Farm and N-Trance.
+Witney has a number of recording studios.